turbot/pipes-docs/docs/using/steampipe/query.md

 </table>

-After scheduling a snapshot, you will be taken to the [pipeline detail](/pipes/docs/pipelines) page, which shows you editable details of the schedule, information on its next run and last run status, along with a link out to the [process](/pipes/docs/activity#processes) logs.
+After scheduling a snapshot, you will be taken to the schedule detail page, which shows you editable details of the schedule, information on its next run and last run status, along with a link out to the process logs.

-The scheduled snapshot pipeline will upload the snapshot to your workspace as the `system` user, rather than attribute the activity to the user creating the schedule.
-We will retry steps in the pipeline where possible e.g. any 5xx series errors from a call to a notification webhook will retry up to a maximum of 2 times, whereas a 400 error would not retry.
+When the schedule runs, Pipes will upload the snapshot to your workspace as the `system` user, rather than attribute the activity to the user creating the schedule.